blytheking/blytheking.github.io/_pages/cv.md

 * May 2017 - October 2018: Undergraduate Research Assistant
   * UNC Department of Biophysics and Biochemistry
-  * Utilize CRIPSR, transfection, and other cell cloning techniques to prepare cell lines to use in analysis of the effect of DNA looping on gene expression
+  * Duties included: Utilizing CRIPSR, transfection, and other cell cloning techniques to prepare cell lines to use in analysis of the effect of DNA looping on gene expression
   * Supervisor: Dr. Jill Dowen

 Skills